Skip to main content

 Participating and contributing

-• understand the implications of decisions in relation to concepts such as conservation of energy and adjust their own positions and that of others
+• understand the implications of decisions in relation to physics concepts

 • apply understanding of concepts to real world examples